PHANIKUMARGV/demo-repo/README.md

 ## local developement

-1.Open index.html in your browser
+1.Open index.html in your browser\n
-2.Open console in your browser
+2.Open console in your browser\n
 3.Type in console: